 She comes to her art/jewelry career after working as an Occupational Therapist, assisting others to relearn basic life skills after suffering illness, disease, or accident.

 As well as her regular jewelry lines, and her one of a kind works of art, Carla also does custom fabrication.
-She says, “Taking an idea that a client has and turning it into a beautiful piece of jewelry is one of my favorite challenges and, I’ve been told, one of my strengths!”
+She says, “Taking a client’s vision and turning it into a beautiful piece of jewelry is one of my favorite challenges and, I’ve been told, one of my strengths!”